Early dark energy constraints with late-time expansion marginalization: Dark Energy Models

 \subsection{Early Dark Energy (EDE)}

 There are two approaches to model EDE: using a microscopic scalar field description or using an effective fluid description.
 In the first case, EDE can be realized by a minimally-coupled scalar field and is fully described by its potential and initial conditions.
-It is usually assumed an "axion-inspired" potential of the form
+It is usually assumed a generalized ``axion-like" potential of the form

 The usual axion potential is obtained for $n=1$, where in this case $m$ is the axion mass and $f$ is the scale of spontaneous symmetry breaking that gives rise to the axion as a pseudo-Nambu-Golsdtone boson.
-At early times the field is frozen at its initial value by the large Hubble friction, with an equation of state $w_\phi \approx -1$.
-As the universe expands, the Hubble friction decreases and at a critical redshift denoted by $z_c$ the field starts to oscillate around the minimum of the potential, with an average equation of state $w_n = (n-1)/(n+1)$ \citep{Turner:1983he}.
-For values of $n \geq 2$, the energy density in this field decays faster than matter and radiation, quickly becoming negligible with respect to the matter density.
+Initially, the field is frozen at its initial value by the large Hubble friction, with an equation of state $w_\phi \approx -1$.
+As the Universe expands, the Hubble friction decreases and at a critical redshift denoted by $z_c$ the field starts to oscillate around the minimum of the potential, with an average equation of state $w_n = (n-1)/(n+1)$ \citep{Turner:1983he}.
+For values of $n \geq 2$, the energy density in this field decays faster than matter and quickly becomes negligible with respect to the matter density.
 Although lacking a well-motivated fundamental origin, there are recent attempts to derive these models (for $n>1$) from an ultraviolet theory \citep{McDonough:2022pku}.
 The axion-like potential is used by most EDE analyses in the literature (e.g. \cite{ede_not_restore, act_ede, de_early_times, ede_with_lss, ede-act-no-late-priors}).
 A similar scalar field model is the so-called ``Rock 'n' Roll" EDE \cite{rocknroll}, where a power-law potential is adopted:

 where $M_\mathrm{pl}$ is the reduced Planck mass.
 We have also analysed this class of scalar field EDE models in this work.
+In order to do so we used the implementation of the scalar field perturbations in CAMB with different potentials.